corsc/Advanced-Go-Programming/README.md

+# Notice:

-# The code for this repository is under development :construction_worker:
+The latest version of this code is available [here](https://github.com/corsc/Beyond-Effective-Go)